 Michelle Den Bleyker is vice president of real estate development at YES Housing, Inc. She has more than 25 years of experience in the affordable housing industry, working in the areas of development, investment and lending.
 Ms. Den Bleyker has a broad understanding of how to combine a variety of funding sources and housing programs to create and preserve safe affordable housing.
 Prior to coming to YES, Ms. Den Bleyker held several positions at MFA, including manager of the Low Income Housing Tax Credit program.
 She received a master’s degree in city and regional planning from the University of North Carolina – Chapel Hill.

 Launi DeYoung has more than 20 years of experience in the human resources and organizational development fields.
-After 14 years with The Boeing Company, Ms. DeYoung founded OrgWorks, an organizational effectiveness consulting company, to assist organizations in areas she saw the most opportunity for improvement: leadership development, team dynamics and managerial skills.
-She works with a variety organizations from small entrepreneurial groups to large Fortune 100 companies.
+After 14 years with The Boeing Company, Ms. DeYoung founded OrgWorks, an organizational effectiveness consulting company.
+She works with organizations that range from small entrepreneurial groups to large Fortune 100 companies to help them develop leadership, improve team dynamics and broaden management skills.
 Ms. DeYoung has a master’s degree in organizational development from Pepperdine University, SHRM-SCP and SPHR certifications and is a licensed health benefits agent.

 Miriam Diddy, AICAE, joined Atkin Olshin Schade Architects after graduating from the University of New Mexico with a degree in environmental planning and design.
-Born and raised in New Mexico, she is Diné (Navajo) with additional family roots in the Hopi Tribe.
-In addition to her work on planning, housing assessments, and mapping for projects at the Santo Domingo Pueblo, Pueblo de Cochiti, and Picuris Pueblo, Ms. Diddy recently developed a mobile survey platform that was piloted at San Ildefonso Pueblo and further advanced at several pueblos.
-She recently assisted on two comprehensive housing assessment projects using the mobile app for the Zuni Housing Authority and for the Pueblo of Laguna.
-Formerly, Ms. Diddy worked for Beverly Diddy Designs where she worked on a range of commercial and tribal projects in the Southwest.
+Born and raised in New Mexico, she is Diné (Navajo) with family roots in the Hopi Tribe.
+In addition to her work on planning, housing assessments and mapping for projects at Pueblo de Cochiti and the Santo Domingo and Picuris Pueblos, Ms. Diddy developed a mobile survey platform that was piloted at San Ildefonso Pueblo.
+Using the mobile survey app, she assisted on comprehensive housing assessments for the Zuni Housing Authority and for the Pueblo of Laguna.

 Elliot Eisenberg, Ph.D., is a nationally acclaimed economist and speaker specializing in making economics fun, relevant and educational.
 He is the chief economist for GraphsandLaughs, LLC, an economic consultancy that serves a variety of clients across the United States.
 He also writes a syndicated column and authors a daily 70-word commentary on the economy.
 Dr. Eisenberg is the creator of the multifamily stock index, author of more than 85 articles in publications such as Bloomberg, Bureau of National Affairs, Fortune and Forbes and a regularly featured guest on cable news programs, talk and public radio.
 He serves on the Expert Advisory Board of Mortgage Market Guide and is a regular consultant to several large real estate professional associations, hedge funds and investment advisory groups.
 Dr. Eisenberg earned a bachelor's degree in economics with first class honors from McGill University in Montreal and a master's and Ph.D. in public administration from Syracuse University.

 Shawn Evans, AIA, is a principal of Atkin Olshin Schade Architects, a 25-person architecture firm in Santa Fe and Philadelphia.
-Mr. Evans led the broad planning and design team for the Siler Yard: Santa Fe Arts & Creativity Center, as well historic preservation projects for Ohkay Owingeh, Santo Domingo Pueblo, Cochiti, Jemez, and Zuni and Los Poblanos Historic Inn and Organic Farm.
-A graduate of Texas A&M University, Mr. Evans received a Master of Architecture degree from the University of Pennsylvania.
+Mr. Evans led the broad planning and design team for the Siler Yard: Santa Fe Arts & Creativity Center as well as historic preservation projects for Ohkay Owingeh, Santo Domingo Pueblo, Cochiti, Jemez, and Zuni and Los Poblanos Historic Inn and Organic Farm.
+A graduate of Texas A&M University, Mr. Evans received a master’s degree in architecture from the University of Pennsylvania.
 He is a recipient of the Mid-Career Grant from the James Marston Fitch Charitable Foundation and has taught at Temple University, University of Pennsylvania and the University of New Mexico.
 He is a registered architect in New Mexico and NCARB certified.

-Scott Florez is vice president of agent quality assurance for Alliant National Title Insurance Company where he provides training and educational services to the organization.
+Scott Florez is vice president of agent quality assurance for Alliant National Title Insurance Company where he provides training and educational services.
 He also owns and operates Title Land Consulting LLC, a company specializing in manufactured home title deactivations in New Mexico.
-Mr. Florez began his title career at an abstract company in Carlsbad, New Mexico in 1993 as a student employee.
+Mr. Florez began his title career in Carlsbad, New Mexico in 1993 as a student employee with an abstract company.
 Before taking his current position, Mr. Florez worked for Fidelity National Title Insurance Company and for United General Title Insurance Company as an agency representative.
 He has also worked as Alliant National Title’s audit manager.
 Mr. Florez is an appointee to the New Mexico Real Estate Commission’s Education Advisory Committee.

 In her third year at MFA, Jackie Garrity is the program manager for MFA’s Emergency Homeless Assistance Program.
 The program provides funding to shelters that assist and support homeless individuals, including survivors of domestic violence.
 Ms. Garrity works closely with the New Mexico Coalition to End Homelessness to support the 27 shelters located throughout New Mexico that receive EHAP funding.